 Why no movie deal?
 Cap works better as a hero fighting Nazis or shady government types trying to subvert American ideals; a fight between loggers and eco-terrorists is a little more of a gray area than he’s used to.
 Plus, between the accidental destruction of his forest and the really easy way he was tricked into surrendering in a later appearance, this more-misguided-than-evil character is not what you might call a criminal mastermind.

 HAHA AHHAHAH AHahAH HAhAAHAh AHAHAHahahaha HAH ha ha ha heh heh heh……whew.
 Man, I needed that.
 So, where was I?
 Oh, yes, Gamecock.
 This villain started out as BWHA HA HAA HAHA HA HAHA SNICKER SNORT GUFFAW CHORTLE I MEAN SERIOUSLY LOOK AT WHAT THIS MORON WORE IN PUBLIC!!!!!
 What, was he sitting at home in his study one night wondering how to strike fear into the hearts of his enemies when a rooster flew through his window??
 “Thank you, father.
 I shall become… a gamecock!”
-And the best part is this street-gang leader somehow convinced his gang members to also dress up in rooster-related attire.
-I would very much like to know how that staff meeting went the first time he brought it up for discussion.
+And the best part is this street-gang leader somehow convinced his gang members to also dress up in rooster-themed attire.
+I would very much like to know how that staff meeting went the first time he brought it up.